-London — In what book publishers around the world were calling “a sure thing,” has turned out to be one of the largest marketing and sales disasters the industry has ever seen, as famed theoretical physicist and cosmologist Stephen Hawking teamed up earlier this year with Penguin Classics to record audiobook versions of several seminal “historically significant” works of literature in hopes that the celebrity cache of the esteemed scientist would open new markets for the book publisher who has been struggling to break into the digital era.
+London — In what book publishers around the world were calling “a sure thing,” has turned out to be one of the largest marketing and sales disasters the industry has ever seen.
+As a famed theoretical physicist and cosmologist, Stephen Hawking teamed up in 2016 with Penguin Classics to record audiobook versions of several seminal “historically significant” works of literature.
+Marketing experts hope that the celebrity cache of the esteemed scientist would open new markets for the book publisher who has been struggling to break into the digital era.

 Listen to Stephen Hawking read A Tale of Two Cities

 According to Penguin Classics insiders, who wished to remain off the record, the company had plans for Mr. Hawking to read the entire works of both Leo Tolstoy and Fyodor Dostoyevsky.
 Within hours of the release of Stephen Hawking reads Charles Dickens’ A Tale of Two Cities, negative comments began to accrue in Amazon.com’s comment system, prompting the world’s largest online bookseller to turn off customer feedback.
 Here are some examples:

 “I could never appreciate classics fully, and I think because of the really, REALLY, long sentences that span more than a page on my kindle deter me from approaching them.
 Get my drift?
 And then you add Stephen Hawkins’ voice?
 Give me a break.
 I like the guy, but this was a bad idea.”

 “An endless, endless, endless story that would’ve been 1/3rd its length had Dickens not been being paid by the word.
 Who’s bright idea was to let Hawking read this?
 I am going to re-gift this to my ex-husband.”

 “I bought audiobooks to keep me entertained on my way home from work, not to encourage me to drive off into a ravine to make the sound of Dickens in a Hawking dialect leave my head.”